AllenWLynch/QuickATAC/README.rst

 About
 -----

-A package for manipulation of fragment files, envisioned as a superset of "Bedtools".
+A package for manipulation of fragment files, envisioned as a superset of bedtools.
 The goal of this package is to provide a set of portable command-line based tools that, like bedtools, are individually simple but compose to enable powerful manipulation of scATAC-seq fragment files.